emrekirman/mawile/README.md

 ### I exported the sample insomnia collection and put it in the folder.
-If you download Insomnia and import the relevant json, you can test endpoints through the collection ###
+If you download Insomnia and import the relevant yaml, you can test endpoints through the collection ###

 Path ` /insomnia/mawileRequestCollection.yaml `